sveltejs/vite-plugin-svelte/docs/config.md

     filename: string; // The file to be compiled
     code: string; // The preprocessed Svelte code
-    compileOptions: Partial<CompileOptions>; // The current compiler options environment?: Environment; // The current Vite environment, if available }) => Promise<Partial<CompileOptions> | void> | Partial<CompileOptions> | void;
+    compileOptions: Partial<CompileOptions>; // The current compiler options
+    environment: Environment; // The current Vite environment, if available }) => Promise<Partial<CompileOptions> | void> | Partial<CompileOptions> | void;
   ```